ubc-library-rc/rdm/content/07_data_dictionary.md

 # What is a Data Dictionary?
 {: .no_toc }

-A data dictionary is a type of documentation that provides important information about the variables in the dataset, such as their definitions, descriptions, and structure.
-This is especially important if you are working with multiple tables or with a database.
-A data dictionary can accompany the dataset or can be a standalone data item.
+A data dictionary is a type of documentation that provides essential information about variables in a dataset, including their definitions, descriptions, and structure.
+The primary goal of a data dictionary is to help people understand and use a dataset, especially if you are working with multiple tables or with a database.
+A data dictionary may be included with the dataset or exist as an independent resource.

-It's useful to have a data dictionary because it's a critical tool for research reproducibility and revisitation.
-The main goal of a data dictionary is to help people understand and use the dataset(s).
-It will help answer questions like, "What does this variable mean?"
+Having a data dictionary is important for research reproducibility and revisitation.
+It clarifies questions like, "What does this variable mean?"

 Looking for a cheat sheet?
 Check out our <a href="https://osf.io/akzpq" target="_blank">one-pager</a>

 {: .note}

 <details open markdown="block">